SharePoint/sp-dev-docs/docs/general-development/sharepoint-server-application-lifecycle-management.md

 ### Self-contained farm environments (virtualized farm development)
 <a name="SelfContained"> </a>

-For those solutions that require the deployment of full trust code to run on a SharePoint farm a full (often virtualized) implementation of SharePoint Server 2013 will be required.
+For those solutions that require the deployment of full trust code to run on a SharePoint farm a full (often virtualized) implementation of SharePoint will be required.
 For guidance on how to create an on-premises development environment for SharePoint, see  [Set up an on-premises development environment for SharePoint Add-ins](http://msdn.microsoft.com/library/b0878c12-27c9-4eea-ae3b-7e79e5a8838d%28Office.15%29.aspx).